-In most cases businesses will have rights under the law of passing off in relation to slogans, names, packaging and other advertising elements where the company will have accrued some form of goodwill.
+Businesses have common law rights protecting them from passing off by others in relation to their slogans, names, packaging and other advertising elements where the company will have accrued some form of goodwill.

 What are the elements to passing off?

-This means that there is no legal definition for the above three tests with the most difficult to prove that of goodwill in a product, something which is often described as the consumer attraction to a particular brand.
-This attraction to a particular brand is what enables different consumers to distinguish between different brands on the market.
-The problem is that it is a very subjective test as the goodwill associated with one particular company may have very different affects on different members of the general public.
+There is no definitive legal definition for these three elements.
+In practice, the most difficult element to prove is that of showing there is goodwill in a product or service – ie. a feature, name, or similar that attracts the consumer to a particular brand.
+This is what enables consumers to distinguish between the different brands on the market.
+The problem is, it is a very subjective test as the goodwill associated with a particular company may have very different effects on different members of the general public.

 What is the link between passing off and trade marks?

-If I have already registered my trade mark can I rely on passing off?
+If I have already registered my trade mark, can I also rely on passing off?

-That at the time of the acts complained of he had a significant reputation or goodwill;
+- At the time of the acts complained of they had a significant reputation or goodwill;

-That the actions of the defendant gave rise to a false message which would be understood by a not insignificant section of the general public that his goods have been endorsed, recommended or approved by the claimant (in this case the celebrity).
+- The actions of the defendant gave rise to a false message which would be understood by a not insignificant section of the general public that their goods have been endorsed, recommended or approved by the claimant (ie. the celebrity).

 What remedies are available for passing off?

-In the case of passing off the following remedies are available:
+In successful passing off claims, the following remedies are available: